timothyas/xesn/paper.md

 ## Existing Reservoir Computing Software

-It is important to note that there is already an existing software package in Python for Reservor Computing, called `ReservoirPy` [@Trouvain2020].
+It is important to note that there is already an existing software package in Python for Reservoir Computing, called `ReservoirPy` [@Trouvain2020].
 To our knowledge, the purpose of this package is distinctly different.
-The focus of ReservoirPy is to develop a highly generic framework for Reservoir Computing, for example, allowing one to change the network node type and graph structure underlying the reservoir, and allowing for delayed connections.
+The focus of `ReservoirPy` is to develop a highly generic framework for Reservoir Computing, for example, allowing one to change the network node type and graph structure underlying the reservoir, and allowing for delayed connections.
-On the other hand, `xesn` is focused specifically on implementing ESN architectures that can scale to high dimensional forecasting tasks.
+On the other hand, `xesn` is focused specifically on implementing ESN architectures that can scale to multi-dimensional forecasting tasks.
-Additionally, while ReservoirPy enables hyperparameter grid search capabilities via Hyperopt [@hyperopt], `xesn` enables Bayesian Optimization as noted above.
+Additionally, while `ReservoirPy` enables hyperparameter grid search capabilities via Hyperopt [@hyperopt], `xesn` enables Bayesian Optimization as noted above.

 Finally, we note the code base used by [@arcomano_machine_2020;@arcomano_hybrid_2022;@arcomano_hybrid_2023],